Will my course content display in the Blackboard app?

 - Show incorrect questions is ON (this is NOT the default setting).

 - Test descriptions and instructions are displayed if instructors provide them during test creation.
 Test descriptions show to students before they begin an attempt and test instructions show after they begin an attempt.
-Note that Ultra course tests have descriptions only and they show to students before they begin an attempt.

 - Some formatting doesn't show to students in test instructions.
 At this time, we recommend that instructors and course builders use plain text in test instructions to ensure the best display for students.